andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_database_sql/lesson_plan.md

 - [Postgres docs]http://www.postgresql.org/docs/9.4/interactive/index.html
 - [style guide for SQL](http://leshazlewood.com/software-engineering/sql-style-guide/)

+## Using SQL
-First thing we want to do is setup Postgres the database management system we'll be using.(15m)
+First thing we want to do is setup Postgres, the database management system we'll be using.(15m)

 ```
 $ brew update